 Copy Editing vs. Proofreading: The Importance of Being Human

 Written by Rachael Lammie, February 27, 2022.
+Edited March 18, 2025.

 Copy Editing vs. Proofreading: The Main Difference

-Why is Proofreading Important in Business?
+Why is Proofreading Important?

 What is the Main Purpose of Proofreading a Paper?